Coral Reef Conservation – Education and Position Action in Borneo, Malaysia

 - 0% Sales & Service Tax on the tour price.

 Trip Exclusions – Coral Reef Conservation Day Tour

-- We suggest you bring small change for an ice cream or a soft drink at lunch time.
+- We suggest you bring a small change for ice cream or a soft drink at lunchtime.

-- Camera with underwater housing are available for daily rental (advance booking required).
+- Camera with underwater housing is available for daily rental (advance booking required).

 Recommended Packing List For Your Coral Reef Conservation Day Tour